 - Motivating others

-Provide your first-time leaders with frontline leadership skills training, and you’ll develop leaders, not just bosses.
+Provide your first-time leaders with frontline leadership skills training and you’ll develop leaders — not just bosses.

-Leading Teams: Soft Skills for Middle Managers
+Leading Teams: Soft Skills for Mid-Level Managers

 - Thinking and acting systemically

-- Resiliency
+- Resilience

 Learn more about the leadership skills that managers in the middle need to advance.